bhaktitud/movie-flix/README.md

 Project setup:
   1. clone this project
-  2. run yarn install (to install all dependencies in the project)
+  2. run npm install (to install all dependencies in the project)
-  3. run yarn start (to run the project as instructed below)
+  3. run npm start (to run the project as instructed below)

 ## Available Scripts